daghf/libvmod-saintmode/README.rst

 DESCRIPTION
 ===========

-This VMOD implements saintmode functionality for Varnish 4.0.
+This VMOD provides saintmode functionality for Varnish 4.0.
+The code is in part based on Poul-Henning Kamp's saintmode implementation in Varnish 3.0.

-Saintmode is used by instantiating a 'saintmode' object, and using that in place of the decorated backend.
+Saintmode in Varnish 4.0 is implemented as a director VMOD.
+We instantiate a saintmode object and give it a backend as an argument, then use that in place of using the backend directly.

 Example::